What is CRM?

 Let’s take a look.

-• Strategic: This is a macro, high-level view of CRM.
+• Strategic CRM: This is a macro, high-level view of CRM.
 Managers, directors, or executives are focused on the strategic development of a company-wide, customer-centric culture.
 CRM at this level improves long-term metrics (e.g., customer lifetime value, average order values, monthly recurring revenue, etc.).

-• Operational: This is a meso level view of CRM that’s focused on three areas — sales, marketing, and service/support automation.
+• Operational CRM: This is a meso level view of CRM that’s focused on three areas—sales, marketing, and service/support automation.
 When organizations think about CRM, they’re usually approaching it from this standpoint.
 Companies at this level rely on CRM software to provide customer data, past sales, and relationships with customers.

-• Collaborative: This approach focuses on internal and external dialogue — tech support sharing common customer complaints with sales; sales using that data to improve their pitch, which marketing incorporates into official sales copy.
+• Collaborative CRM: This approach focuses on internal and external dialogue—tech support sharing common customer complaints with sales; sales using that data to improve their pitch, which marketing incorporates into official sales copy.

 Scott Edinger made a pretty grim statement in his article.